github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 This guide introduces you to machine learning with {% data variables.product.prodname_github_codespaces %}.
 You’ll build a simple image classifier, learn about some of the tools that come preinstalled in {% data variables.product.prodname_github_codespaces %}, configure your development environment for NVIDIA CUDA, and use {% data variables.product.prodname_cli %} to open your codespace in JupyterLab.

-## Build a simple image classifier
+## Building a simple image classifier

 We'll use a Jupyter notebook to build a simple image classifier.

 Jupyter notebooks are sets of cells that you can execute one after another.
 The notebook we'll use includes a number of cells that build an image classifier using [PyTorch](https://pytorch.org/).
 Each cell is a different phase of that process: download a dataset, set up a neural network, train a model, and then test that model.

 We'll run all of the cells, in sequence, to perform all phases of building the image classifier.
 When we do this Jupyter saves the output back into the notebook so that you can examine the results.

 ### Creating a repository and a codespace

 1. Go to the [github/codespaces-getting-started-ml](https://github.com/github/codespaces-getting-started-ml) template repository and click **Use this template**.